 Our take on the pizza farm is that it is more prep work than organizing a typical family picnic, but if you pack right, can be a novel summer outing.
 Keep these tips in mind when planning your trip to the pizza farm:

-- Almost without exception, you’ll also need to supply side dishes, beverages of your choice, and all other picnicking utensils including plates, napkins, cups and a garbage receptacle.
+• You’ll also likely need to supply side dishes, your own beverages of choice, and all other picnicking utensils including plates, napkins, cups and a garbage receptacle.

-- We recommend checking the venues website or Facebook page before heading out on your adventure.
-You don’t want to be disappointed.
+• We recommend checking the venue’s website or Facebook page before heading out on your adventure.
+Many pizza farms ask for reservations or have irregular hours.
+You don’t want to be disappointed, particularly as these farms can involve a drive from the middle of the Minneapolis-St Paul metro.

 Minnesota Pizza Farms